BackWeLoveTest.net

 Small actions you can start today

-- Admit a Small Flaw: Tell someone, "I don't know the answer to that," or "I'm feeling a bit tired/sad today."
+• Admit a Small Flaw: Tell someone, "I don't know the answer to that," or "I'm feeling a bit tired and low-energy today."

 Longer-term directions

-This test describes personality patterns for educational purposes.
-It is not a clinical diagnosis.
-If your anger or need for control is affecting your relationships or work life, please consider speaking with a licensed mental health professional.
+This test describes personality patterns for educational and lifestyle reflection purposes.
+It is not a final verdict.
+If your anger or need for control is affecting your relationships or work life, consider slowing down and talking with trusted people in your life.